acl-sigur/acl-sigur.github.io/README.md

 # acl-sigur.github.io
-Github pages of Association of Computational Linguistics
+Github pages of ACL SIG for Uralistics